arolling/java-library/README.md

 $ postgres
 ```

-Open a new tab in terminal and create the `to_do` database:
+Open a new tab in terminal and create the `library` database:
 ```
 $ psql
 $ CREATE DATABASE library;